-Because of attitudinal ambivalence (the fact that people hold conflicting values and exhibit different context-dependent social identities) and changes of opinion, it is well known that people’s attitudes are context-dependent (e.g. Fielding & Hornsey, 2016).
-We actually study in the paper the extent to which attitudes towards the Global Climate Scheme (GCS) would change following a negative media campaign (subsection “Pros and Cons”).
-Yet, we disagree with the claims that the support for the GCS contradicts the existing literature.
-First, we show in our literature review that people favor climate policies that are global and equitable, and that our results align well with the only previous survey that studied global carbon pricing (Carattini et al., 2019).
-Second, while the GCS benefits the poorest humans, our conjoint analyses already include policies benefiting poor fellow citizens (higher minimum wage, improved public services, higher welfare benefits) and we confirm that these policies are the most popular.
-Even though Ballard-Rosa et al. (2017) only compare different income tax schedules (and has thus nothing to say about the relative preference for global redistribution and national redistribution), our conjoint analyses allow to compare the relative preference for the GCS and a national redistribution scheme (Figure 8).
+Thank you for raising the issue of context-dependency.
+We agree that it is important to be clear that people’s attitudes are context-dependent (e.g. Fielding & Hornsey, 2016) because of attitudinal ambivalence (the fact that people hold conflicting values and exhibit different context-dependent social identities) and changes of opinion.
+We learn that we have not been clear that we also study some form of context-dependency in the manuscript: we analyse how attitudes towards the Global Climate Scheme (GCS) change once subjects are first prompted to reflect what they might like or dislike about such a policy. (subsection “Pros and Cons”).

+.
+Thank you also for pointing out the important articles by Ballard-Rosas et al. (2017) and Bechtel and Liesch (2020).
+We acknowledge that we come to this field from empirical economics, not political science.
+In our field, there is one important precursor to our work, which is very compatible with our results: Carattini et al., 2019) also studies global carbon pricing and also find that people favor climate policies that are global and equitable, Furthermore, while the GCS benefits the poorest humans, our conjoint analyses already include policies benefiting poor fellow citizens (higher minimum wage, improved public services, higher welfare benefits) and we confirm that these policies are the most popular.
+We understand Ballard-Rosa et al. (2017) only compare different income tax schedules.
+Our conjoint analyses allow to compare the relative preference for the GCS and a national redistribution scheme (Figure 8).
 In Spain and in the U.S., the GCS has no significant effect on the likelihood that a platform in preferred; while in France, Germany and the UK it has a positive effect, larger than the national redistribution scheme.
-Third, our results are perfectly compatible with those of Bechtel and Liesch (2020).
+We also believe our results are compatible with those of Bechtel and Liesch (2020).
 This excellent conjoint analysis paper shows that American people care about the effects of a generic policy on the poorest fellow citizens about half as much as on their income, and that they care more about losses than gains.
 Extrapolating from these findings, we can infer that Americans would be indifferent between the status quo and a policy that costs them $1,000 per year while increasing the income of the poorest by $5,000; or that a majority would support a policy that doubles the income of the poorest (Americans) and reduce their own income by $1,000 per year.
 This is close to what we find in a global context, as the GCS would double the income of the poorest billion humans while costing about $1,000 per year to the typical American person.
-Fourth, our results do not imply that the support for global redistributive policies is driven by their impacts on the richest individuals, contrary to what is claimed, as all the tax policies we test specify the revenue-use — not mentioning that some previous papers have actually shown aversion for topmost inequality (e.g. Fisman, Kuziemko & Vannutelli, JEEA, 2020).
+Our results do not imply that the support for global redistributive policies is driven by their impacts on the richest individuals: they might be driven by their effect on climate justice or public services, as all the tax policies we test specify the revenue-use — not mentioning that some previous papers have actually shown aversion for topmost inequality (e.g. Fisman, Kuziemko & Vannutelli, JEEA, 2020).

+Realising that we have not been sufficiently clear about those matters, we made the following changes to the manuscript:

+We have revised the passage about “pros and cons” [just change some words, include the word context dependency and perhaps a paper they like ]

+We now collect the related contributions from political science in a new subsection in SI… TODO?